-Contingent liabilities and assets are not recognised in the statements of financial position of the Group and of the Company.
+Contingent liabilities and assets are not recognised in the statements of financial position of the Group.

 4.24 Segment reporting

 Segment information is not disclosed as the Group operates solely in Malaysia and is principally engaged in the manufacturing and sale of one product line, that is, corrugated boards and carton boxes.